mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/dtmf.md

 There are two ways to send DTMF tones to a call:

 1. For an outbound call made either via [create call](/api/voice#createCall) endpoint, or via a `connect` action, you can set the `dtmfAnswer` parameter within the phone endpoint.
-This means that when the call is answered, Nexmo will automatically send the defined string of tones.
+This means that when the call is answered, Vonage will automatically send the defined string of tones.

 2. You can also send DTMF digits to a call at any time by making a PUT request to the [REST API](/api/voice#play-dtmf), specifying a string of `digits`.